SAP-samples/teched2022-XP260/exercises/ex4/README.md

 # Exercise 4 - Security Recommendations regarding the Audit Log

-In this exercise you will learn about security recommendations that help protect your accounts from risks related to the audit log.
+In this exercise you will learn about security recommendations that help protect your accounts from risks by using the audit log.
-The SAP Audit Log service is a platform service which stores all the audit logs written on your behalf by other platform services that you use.
+The SAP Audit Log service is a platform service that stores all the audit logs written on your behalf by other platform services that you use.
 It allows you to retrieve the audit logs for your subaccount via the audit log retrieval API or view them using the SAP Audit Log Viewer service.
-The retention time is 90 days - there is currently no possibility to extend the retention time.
+The retention time is 90 days - it is currently not possible to extend the retention time.
-Therefore, we recommend to download regular audit logs and save them ideally in an existing and central audit log system of your choice.
+Therefore, we recommend to download audit logs on a regular basis and save them, ideally in an existing and central audit log system of your choice.
 This can be done via the audit log retrieval API or in the SAP Audit Log Viewer service.

 # Relevant Security Recommendations
 - BTP-AUD-0001